-The near death experiences which are recorded by many also do not provide a clear picture.
+Now, let us examine the case of near death experiences.
+The near death experiences which are recorded by many do not provide a clear or coherent picture.
 Numerous studies show that people differ widely in the particulars of their near death experiences.
 In other words, on the deathbed they all do not experience the same world or go through the same circumstances.
 Their experiences closely match their state of consciousness, or their faith, values, and beliefs.

 Everything is a projection, Maya

 Logically speaking, it appears that what people might experience in the last stages of their lives or in their afterlives is shaped largely by the quality and nature of their consciousness.
 It is a projection of their consciousness, which creates the reality and provides them with the experience.
 Since consciousness is unique to each person and to each case, the experience of reality will also be different to each person.
 It is more likely that if the same person undergoes two near death experiences at two stages in his life, one in the young age and the second in the old age, his two experiences may not entirely be the same.

 The diversity of experience in the phenomenal world is the common theme of life in all forms and stages.
 It holds true for every living being upon earth.
 You can see that nothing in creation is fixed.
 Everything moves and changes.
 The impermanence and flexibility of the world are why we experience our lives uniquely and differently.
 It is also reason enough for us to respect life, to be tolerant, and let each soul live its life.
 We may all go through identical situations, but they leave different impressions in our minds and consciousness because we all do not perceive, think or know alike.

 The reality which is experienced by each soul upon earth is its own projection.
 It is colored by its consciousness.
 Hence, although we all live in the same world and on the same planet, we experience different realities and live in different worlds.
 They are colored by our knowledge, awareness, desires, intentions, relationships, expectations, fears, hopes, and so on.